 Bonnat’s self portrait (detail).

-During my time studying under, and teaching for, Charles Cecil, three names popped up every so often.* Léon Bonnat (1833-1922) was one of them.
-This is curious as our artistic lineage, through Gammell and Paxton, goes back to Gerome but not Bonnat.
-We do know that Sargent studied with Bonnat for a time, as did Eakins and he also taught many others besides these two Americans.
+During my time studying under and teaching for Charles Cecil three names popped up every so often.* Léon Bonnat (1833-1922) was one of them.
+This is curious as our artistic lineage through Gammell and Paxton goes back to Gerome but not Bonnat.
+We do know that Sargent studied with Bonnat for a time, as did Eakins, and he also taught many others besides those two Americans.
 As it is, precious little has been written about him, at least in English, so it is difficult to deduce what is studio legend from what is truth as well as where his instruction differed from his personal painting practices.
 In fact, currently one of the best books on Bonnat is really about Thomas Eakins.1

 Early on Bonnat studied in Madrid and he maintained a lifelong admiration for the Spanish artists Ribera and Velazquez.
 This admiration seems to have driven his approach to painting and teaching.
 In a preface for a biography on Velazquez he claimed that what Velazquez “sought before everything was character and truth.
 He is a realist in the best and greatest application of the word.
 He paints Nature as he sees her, and as she is.
 The air which he breathes is ours, and we walk beneath his sky.
 In the presence of his portraits we feel as we do in the presence of living people.”2